kreauniv/comp308/source/lambda.rst

 ``let``
 ~~~~~~~

-It is quite easy to see that we can rewrite :rkt:`let` expressions using :rkt:`lambda`.
+It is quite easy to see that we can rewrite :rkt:`let` expressions using :rkt:`λ`.

 .. code-block:: racket